-Federal Reserve Bank staff is prepared to assist you throughout the entire transition process.
-Please contact your local Reporting and Reserves District Contact with questions regarding these upcoming changes.
-Please send general questions about the Reporting Central application transition process to NY.REPORTINGCENTRALCOMMUNICATION@NY.FRB.ORG.
+Please contact your local Reporting and Reserves District Contact with questions.
+Please send general questions about the Reporting Central application to NY.REPORTINGCENTRALCOMMUNICATION@NY.FRB.ORG.
 For assistance with setting up access to the Reporting Central application via the FedLine Web access solution, contact the Federal Reserve’s Customer Contact Center.

 Address comments and questions to the Federal Reserve Bank Services Webmaster.